 3. One Drawing per Design

 If anyone tells you that you can’t design buildings using Fusion 360 they’re wrong.
-You can design buildings in Fusion 360 but it’s awkward with the “One Drawing Per Design” license change.
+You can design buildings in Fusion 360 but it can be awkward with the “One Page Per Drawing” license change.

 When we moved into the family home some 20 years ago, Gloria, my late wife, and I decided that Dad’s garage, built on a shoestring some 60 years ago when I was two or three, needed pulling down and re-building due to settlement and general decay.
 Primarily it was to be a workshop for me.
 Sadly she never lived to see it happen and her untimely death had me spiraling down into deep depression.
 I acquired a second-hand 3D printer as a distraction and shortly afterward found Kevin’s Videos and Product Design Online.